 You will need admin permission to fix the problem where the clipboard history on Windows 11 is not working.

 1] Enable Clipboard History

-By default, clipboard history is disabled on Windows 10.
-As a result, most users are not aware of this feature or don’t know how to use it.
-As a result, if the feature isn’t enabled, then you can only copy and paste one item at a time.
+By default, clipboard history is disabled on Windows 11/10.
+As a result, most users are unaware of this feature or don’t know how to use it.
+As a result, if the feature isn’t enabled, you can only copy and paste one item at a time.